eugaws/dbt_interview/README_solution.md

 ## Python Environment

 - All dependencies are listed in `requirements.txt`.
-- The recommended way is to use a virtual environment (`dbt_v`).
+- The recommended way is to use a virtual environment.
-- The venv folder is excluded from git via `.gitignore`.

 ---